ruudwelten/tim/README.md

 - Create edit command to edit a specific entry
 - Create ammend command to edit latest entry
 - Create command to remove entry
-- Create possibilty to exclude entry from tally (end of day, lunch, etc.)
+- Rename group command to a more suitable name for managing the entries